In The Swing In Beijing

 Earlier in the day, Mr. Geiger was invited to speak at The Great Hall of the People, China's official parliament building located on the western edge of Tiananmen Square.

-As a keynote speaker for The 2nd China Animation Development Forum, Mr. Geiger spoke to an audience of filmmakers, party officials and state media on the dilemma that Chinese animators face as they attempt to define their identity on the world stage while reconciling themselves to the profound heritage (and "burden") of Chinese culture - at the same time as they are drawn to an alluring but "immature" Western culture.
+As a keynote speaker for The 2nd China Animation Development Forum, Mr. Geiger spoke to an audience of filmmakers, party officials and state media on the dilemma that Chinese animators face as they attempt to define their identity on the world stage while reconciling themselves to the profound heritage (and "burden") of Chinese culture - at the same time as they are drawn to an alluring but relatively "immature" Western culture.

 Mr. Geiger drew many nods of assent as he espoused the importance of "personal filmmaking" as a means not only to channel one's culture implicitly, but also to address issues common to people the world over, citing Chinese live-action director Zhang Yimou and Japanese animation director Hiyao Miyazaki as examples.